 In practical terms, a birth plan will help you plan your labor and delivery, and it may even help the process go smoother.
 Emotionally, a birth plan helps you remember that the birthing process is solely about you and the baby.

 Where to Start with Your Plans

-Often with adoption plans, the birthing experience is completely forgotten.
+It’s important to note that things might not always go as planned.
+So be mentally prepared for that.
+Nevertheless, forming a plan can help diminish the unknowns that often come with labor and delivery.
 Do you want an epidural?
 Do you want to birth in water?
 Is that possible in your facility?
 Do you want to cut the cord yourself?
-What about skin to skin bonding, or breastfeeding?
+What about skin-to-skin bonding, or breastfeeding?
 Who would you like in the room when the baby is born?
 How many people are allowed to be there?
-Forming a plan can often help to diminish the unknowns that often come with labor and delivery.

 If you are unfamiliar with the birthing process, contacting someone you trust who has gone through it may enable you to create a more comprehensive and realistic birth plan.

 It’s important to remember to be flexible with your plan and with yourself.
-You may go into the hospital with detailed plans in hand, ready to go forward with exactness, and then find that circumstances or feelings negate many of the desires that you had written down.
+You may go into the hospital with detailed plans in hand, ready to go forward with exactness, and then find that circumstances or feelings negate many of the desires you had written down.
 That is perfectly normal and perfectly fine.

 The process of writing your birth and adoption plans may be emotional and difficult.
 Remember that the goal of both plans is to provide you, the potential birth mother, with the opportunity to prepare and feel in control of what you are about to do.